 Diagnosis vs. Evaluation: Evaluation denotes a process of observing people or things and ranking them.
-Diagnosis involves observation, but it results in suggesting a course of action that leads to improvement rather than pronouncing a judgment that merely assigns status.
-Both consultants and instructors assess students' writing and make decisions about courses of action that will help students improve as writers.
-The instructor, who must eventually grade students, also evaluates their work; the consultant helps to diagnose writing habits that impede the consultee's ability to accomplish their writing goals.
+Diagnosis involves observation, but it results in suggesting a course of action that leads to improvement.
+Both consultants and instructors assess students' writing and identify courses of action that will help students improve as writers.
+Both may spend time discussing students' writing process and helping students identify writing habits that impede their ability to meet their writing goals.
+But the instructor, who must eventually grade students, is the only one who has the authority to evaluate student work.